anderkve/FYS3150/book/using_the_terminal/basics.md

 tail -2 file1.txt    # Print the last 2 lines of file1.txt
 less file1.txt       # View file1.txt interactively.
 Press 'q' to return to the terminal

-wc file1.txt         # Count the number of words in file1.txt wc -l file1.txt      # Count the number of lines in file1.txt
+wc -w file1.txt      # Count the number of words in file1.txt wc -l file1.txt      # Count the number of lines in file1.txt
 ```